HolyFoxMan/CBQueue/README.md

 Also the lib have some macro-flags to configure build for yourself.
 And the structure itself is split into versions (so far there are two).
 There are corresponding information lib methods for comparing all this.

+The second version added a wrapper for C++.
+And this is a better view than calling C methods directly.